Prem-06/FlavorHub/Food_online/ReadMe.md

 <div align="center">
-    <h1 style="color: tomato;">MernEats.com</h1>
+    <h1 style="color: tomato;">FlavorHub</h1>
 </div>

 ## Introduction

-Mern-Eats.com is a full-stack web application that enables users to browse through a variety of dishes, place orders, track their order in real time and get food delivered to their doorstep efficiently.
+FlavorHub is a full-stack web application that enables users to browse through a variety of dishes, place orders, track their order in real time and get food delivered to their doorstep efficiently.
 The application leverages the power of the MERN stack (MongoDB, Express.js, React.js, Node.js) to ensure a seamless user experience and robust performance.

 ## 🖥️ Tech Stack